MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Sharpness-Awareness Minimization; Normalization.
   - <details><summary>Digest</summary> Sharpness-Aware Minimization (SAM) is a recently proposed gradient-based optimizer that greatly improves the prediction performance of deep neural networks.
 There has been a surge of interest in explaining its empirical success.
 We focus on understanding the role played by normalization, a key component of the SAM updates.
 We study the effect of normalization in SAM for both convex and non-convex functions, revealing two key roles played by normalization.
 These two properties of normalization make SAM robust against the choice of hyper-parameters, supporting the practicality of SAM.

+- From Tempered to Benign Overfitting in ReLU Neural Networks. [[paper]](https://arxiv.org/abs/2305.15141)
+  - Guy Kornowski, Gilad Yehudai, Ohad Shamir.
+  - Key Word: Overparameterized neural networks; Benign overfitting; Tempered overfitting.
+  - <details><summary>Digest</summary> Overparameterized neural networks (NNs) are observed to generalize well even when trained to perfectly fit noisy data.
+This phenomenon motivated a large body of work on “benign overfitting”, where interpolating predictors achieve near-optimal performance.
+Recently, it was conjectured and empirically observed that the behavior of NNs is often better described as “tempered overfitting”.
+In this work, we provide several results that aim at bridging these complementing views.
+We study a simple classification setting with 2-layer ReLU NNs, and prove that under various assumptions, the type of overfitting transitions from tempered in the extreme case of one-dimensional data, to benign in high dimensions.

 - When are ensembles really effective? [[paper]](https://arxiv.org/abs/2305.12313)
   - Ryan Theisen, Hyunsuk Kim, Yaoqing Yang, Liam Hodgkinson, Michael W. Mahoney.
   - Key Word: Ensemble; Disagreement-Error Ratio.